3 - 5

 inclined plane: a flat surface that is higher on one end; a simple machine used to move objects to a lower or higher place

 lever: a device which pivots on a fixed point called a fulcrum

-machine: a device used to do work
+machine: a device used to help make work easier

 pulley: a wheel over which a rope or chain passes; used to lift or move things